msklv/portfolio/pages/posts/CERN-СSC-2014.md

 Participation to the school is for the entire programme.
 It is not possible to register or participate at one theme only.

-## Diploma
-The students having successfully passed the examination and followed the entire programme will receive the CSC diploma.
-It will be handed over at the closing session.
-Students who followed the entire programme but did not successfully pass the final exam can receive a certificate of attendance.

 ## Programme Highlight
 ### Data Technologies